 Additional standout poverty alleviation charities

 In addition to the top recommendations, REG believes the following poverty alleviation charities to be highly cost-effective.
-They’re not featured on the donation page, but if you want to donate to them please get in touch with us.

 - Deworm the World Initiative (DtWI): Providing deworming treatment for diseases caused by parastic worms.